The call was illegal. The lawsuit is free. The choice is yours.

 2

-FDCPA attorneys offer free consultations because they're evaluating whether they want to take your case — not billing you for their time.
+FDCPA attorneys evaluate your case at no charge — they’re deciding whether to take it, not billing you for their time.

 3